octplane/durite/README.md

 - written in rust
 - needs df to run

-Send all df visible `/something` partition disk space to graphite very 10s.
+Send all df visible `/something` disk space partitions  to graphite very 10s.

-Metric is named:
+Metrics are named:

 `
-durite.hostname.path.do.dev.{available/all}
+durite.hostname.path.to.dev.{available/all}
 `

 # Build